List of open-source codecs

-This is a listing of open-source codecs—that is, open-source software implementations of audio or video coding formats.
+This is a listing of open-source codecs—that is, open-source software implementations of audio or video coding formats, audio codecs and video codecs respectively.
 Many of the codecs listed implement media formats that are restricted by patents and are hence not open formats.
 For example, x264 is a widely used open source implementation of the heavily patent encumbered MPEG-4 AVC video compression standard.